 5. Adapt your decision making

 In the end, none of your new investments in Big Data will bear any fruit if you don’t also work on changing your management style.
-Andrew McAfee and Erik Brynjolfsson wrote a great piece in the HBR this October about how tomorrow’s leaders will justify decisions based on data rather than charisma.
+Andrew McAfee and Erik Brynjolfsson wrote a great piece in the HBRabout how tomorrow’s leaders will justify decisions based on data rather than charisma.
 I only half believe them.
 Data driven companies are nothing new.
 Take P&G for example.
 But in a world of very large data sets, the hard part will not be just critically evaluating and articulating data assumptions but also being able to intuitively grasp new patterns as well.